Three killed as Shi'ite Houthi fighters clash with Yemeni army

 Gulf Arab states and the United States are concerned about violence in the Western-allied country as it is home to a wing of al Qaeda, shares a long border with top oil exporter Saudi Arabia and its coast runs alongside major shipping lanes.

-(Reporting by Mohamed Ghobari; Writing by Amena Bakr; Editing by Raissa Kasolowsky)
+(Reporting by Mohamed Ghobar; Writing by Amena Bakr; Editing by Andrew Roche)